What to Expect

 Our church services are traditional Baptist services.
 We sing praises to the Lord; then we listen to an inspiring message from our pastor.

 On Sunday morning we sing a mix of traditional hymns and praise and worship songs.
 We usually have a choir, a pianist, an organist, and a guitarist playing.
 On occasion we incorporate the drums as well.
-During this time of pandemic we don't have a choir.
-Normally in the evening service, we sing more of the traditional hymns.
-Due to COVID-19, on Sunday evenings we now meet in the Fellowship Hall where Bro.
-Terry leads a Bible Study, and we are able to observe social distancing.
+We usually have choir singing on Sunday morning.

 What to wear